How to Use Terminal on Mac

 3. Click the Terminal icon.

 You can also use Siri to launch Terminal: simply click the Siri icon and say “Open Terminal”.
-To quit the Terminal app, you just need to click Terminal > Quit Terminal or use the Command + Q shortcut.
+To quit the app, you just need to click Terminal > Quit Terminal or use the Command + Q shortcut.

 Best Terminal alternatives for Mac